 With training in the visual arts, students deepen their connections to their imaginations and world around them, strengthen their ability to articulate their ideas, and learn the skills necessary to become engaged citizens.

-All studio art classes are spacious and light-filled with views out onto the school grounds.
+Our studio art classes are spacious and light-filled with views out onto the school grounds.
 RPCS Studio Art rooms house the materials and equipment capable of producing a wide range of works, from Commedia del’ arte inspired masks and hand-made artist’s books, to life sized oil paintings.
 In the Ceramics program, students build clay objects by hand and at one of 7 potter’s wheels.
-In photography, a student can work traditionally at one of 10 enlargers or with the latest Adobe Creative Suite software on her personal laptop.
+In photography, a student can work traditionally at one of 10 enlargers or with the latest Adobe Creative Suite software on her personal laptop or one of the many Macs in the digital media lab.